 First, spray the inside of the rice cooker.
 Next, melt the butter.

 While the butter is melting, combine the eggs, milk, and cake mix in a medium-size bowl.
 Mix well.

-After the butter is melted, add the brown sugar and spices.
+After the butter is melted, add the brown sugar evenly over the butter.
+Now sprinkle in whatever spices you want to use.
 Keep the rice cooker on while you stir.